ZhaiLab-SUSTech/circadian_notebooks_updated/README.md

 ### Analysis

 These jupyter files contains the scripts needed for downstream analysis.
-Github often fails to preview large jupyter files, so you can preview these files using [nbviewer](https://nbviewer.org/github/ZhaiLab-SUSTech/circadian_notebooks/tree/master/).
+Github often fails to preview large jupyter files, so you can preview these files using [nbviewer]([https://nbviewer.org/github/ZhaiLab-SUSTech/circadian_notebooks/tree/master/](https://nbviewer.org/github/ZhaiLab-SUSTech/circadian_notebooks_updated/tree/daa5de225fb5d1e1ed60f76b3b72275399995582/).

 ## Others
 - The gene expression pattern can be explored at our [website](https://zhailab.bio.sustech.edu.cn/sc_circadian/)
   - If you found any bugs in our website, please reported [here](https://github.com/ZhaiLab-SUSTech/circadian_notebooks/issues/new)

 ## Notes
-All notebooks share the same jupyter kernel.
+All notebooks in the same file share the same jupyter kernel.